We are proudly embracing the heritage of Aotearoa!

 Our bespoke pattern is created by Juran Haurua.

 The inspiration behind the pattern was taken from research of Hawaiki which is known as the traditional Māori birth place of origin.
 The first Māori are said to have sailed to Aotearoa (The land of the long white cloud) from Hawaiki.
 It’s also known as the Polynesian Triangle referring to 3 points - namely Hawai’i, Easter Island and New Zealand.

 The significance of our pattern comes from the Matariki Calendar and its 9 stars.
 Matariki is a cluster of stars visible during the mid-winter season and is commonly used to mark the beginning of the new year.
 In the past iwi used Matariki to navigate large distances across the Pacific Ocean to reach Aotearoa and discover new land.

-As an adaptation of this, our designer Juran Haurua created the 9 triangle (Tapatoru) pattern to honor these findings and to also encompass the Hawaiki Polynesian Triangle.
+As an adaptation of this, Juran Haurua created the 9 triangle (Tapatoru) pattern to honor these findings and to also encompass the Hawaiki Polynesian Triangle.
 Within the pattern, you can find more or less within it but he deliberately kept it ambiguous as there varying views on how many there are between iwi.